Clearing Up the Confusion on Earthenware, Stoneware, and Porcelain Materials.

 Oxford Dictionary

-Earthenware is a kind of pottery that can usually hold liquids when it has a glaze applied to it.
+Earthenware is a kind of pottery that can usually hold liquids when a glaze is applied to it.
 But what can get confusing here is that some earthenware may not have a glaze on it.

 Earthenware is usually what clay building bricks are made out of.
 If you ever see an unglazed brick that has gotten wet, you can see that the water or liquid can soak into the brick.
 Earthenware is usually quite soft so that you can take a knife and you can scratch it.